icw2109/tribute-pipeline/README.md

 | classificationProvenance | Ordered list of stages executed |

 ### Configuration Notes
+- strong_rule_threshold lowered to 0.40 (was 0.75) to route more uncertain cases into model / zero-shot layers.
+- confidence_min_floor (0.15) raises ultra-low fused confidences when at least one method fires (improves readability & downstream gating).
+- Automatic self-train model discovery: if you run the in-process runner without `--model`, it will look under `models/*` for the most recently modified directory containing `model.pkl` + `vectorizer.pkl`.
+- To train a fresh pseudo-label model, run the self-train CLI then rerun the pipeline; discovery will pick it up automatically unless you specify `--model`.
-- Adjust thresholds to tune precision/recall trade-offs.
-- Lower `--minRuleStrength` during self-train to increase recall; monitor noise.
+- Adjust thresholds to tune precision/recall trade-offs; lower `--minRuleStrength` during self-train to increase recall (monitor noise).
 - Re-train easily after taxonomy updates; artifacts store taxonomy version.

 ### Future Extensions